-- 5. In summary, our client's principal reasons for objecting to the Draft Order are as follows: - (a) It has not been demonstrated that acquisition of our client's land and rights in land, as well as the taking of powers to use land in so far as it affects our client, is necessary to implement and maintain the Scheme.
-Related to this, the Promoter has failed to take reasonable steps to acquire the land and the rights by agreement; - (b) Our client has concerns as to the Scheme's impact on the drainage systems in respect of the Biomedical Campus; - (c) Our client has concerns as to the impacts of the Scheme on our client's road and other services/utility infrastructure at the Biomedical Campus; - (d) Our client is concerned as to the impact of the Scheme on its ability to bring forward the remainder of Phase 2 of the development at the Biomedical Campus; and - (e) There has been insufficient consideration of the impact of the Scheme in combination with other proposals for public transport links at the Biomedical Campus. - 6.
+- 4. Our client is the street manager for the private estate roads maintaining Francis Crick Avenue and Dame Mary Archer Way.
+All passengers for the proposed Cambridge South station will need access over one, or both, of these privately maintained roads.
+The development of the station and associated infrastructure will require substantial alterations to the road infrastructure and communal land.
+All maintenance costs for the roads, footpaths, drainage, and streetlights are charged to the occupiers and therefore as the usage of the roads increases, the costs to maintain them will rise.
+Our client does not consider that it fair or reasonable for the occupiers to cover the additional costs incurred as a result of additional trips made over the private roads to the station, and therefore wishes to object to the interference with its rights requested by the Promoter. - 5.
+In summary, our client's principal reasons for objecting to the Draft Order are as follows: - (a) It has not been demonstrated that the interference with our client's rights in land, as well as the taking of powers to use land in so far as it affects our client, is necessary to implement and maintain the Scheme; - (b) Our client has concerns as to the Scheme's impact on the drainage systems in respect of the Biomedical Campus; - (c) Our client has concerns as to the impacts of the Scheme on the road and other services/utility infrastructure at the Biomedical Campus; - (d) Our client is concerned as to the impact of the Scheme on the ability to bring forward the remainder of Phase 2 of the development at the Biomedical Campus; and - (e) There has been insufficient consideration of the impact of the Scheme in combination with other proposals for public transport links at the Biomedical Campus. - 6.
 Our client is currently engaged in a technical review of the application documentation and reserves the right to supplement these grounds following the outcome of that review. - 7.
 Our client is a "statutory objector" within the definition in rule 23(5) of the Transport and Works (Applications and Objections Procedure) (England and Wales) Rules 2006 and within section 11(4) of the Act.
 As matters stand, it is considered that a public inquiry would be the appropriate mode of addressing the objection.